List of Friday the 13th characters: Nikki

-Nicola Alyssa "Nikki" Parsley is Cort's girlfriend and while having sex in her RV the power is cut.
+Nikki is Cort's girlfriend and while having sex in her RV the power is cut.
 Upon investigating and finding the power cable cut she agrees with Cort to leave; however, Cort decides to drive the RV recklessly and Nikki is thrown backwards, moments later she is pulled into the bathroom by Jason, her screams for help muffled, and killed when her face is rammed into the mirror leaving an imprint in the wall.